Artnet

 Artnet.com is an art market website.
-It is operated by Artnet Worldwide Corporation, which has headquarters in New York City, in the United States, and is owned by Artnet AG, a German publicly traded company based in Berlin that is listed on the Frankfurt Stock Exchange.
-The company increased revenues by 25.3% to 17.3 million EUR in 2015 compared with a year before.
+It is operated by Artnet Worldwide Corporation, which has headquarters in New York City.
+It is owned by Artnet AG, a German publicly traded company based in Berlin that is listed on the Frankfurt Stock Exchange.
+The company increased revenues by 25.3% to €17.3 million in 2015 compared with a year before.

 Company history

-The company was founded as Centrox Corporation in 1989 by Pierre Sernet, a French collector who developed database software which allowed images of artworks to be associated with market prices.
+The company was founded as Centrox Corporation in 1989 by Pierre Sernet, a French art collector who developed database software which allowed images of artworks to be associated with market prices.
 Hans Neuendorf, a German art dealer, began to invest in the company in the 1990s; he became chairman in 1992 and chief executive officer in 1995.
 That same year, the name was changed to Artnet Worldwide Corporation.
 It was taken over by Artnet AG in 1998.
 Neuendorf's son, Jacob Pabst, became chief executive officer in July 2012.

 Website

 Artnet operates an international research and trading platform for the art market, including works of fine art, decorative arts and design.
 Its services allow users to research art, contact galleries directly, and attain price transparency in the art market.
 The platform caters to art dealers as well as buyers.

 In 2008, Artnet launched the first online auctions platform exclusively for works of art.
 In 2015, the site saw a 120% increase in new registrations, rising sell-through rates, and a notable increase in numbers of lots sold.

 A French version of the site, artnet.fr, was launched in October 2008.
 It included a French-language magazine which offers a critical overview of the art market in France.

-In February 2014, the company launched a 24-hour news site, Artnet News.
+In February 2014, the company launched a website, Artnet News.
 Benjamin Genocchio, former editorial director of Louise Blouin Media, was appointed editor-in-chief.